 - The pesticide and fertiliser application rates required to sustain crop growth vary widely amongst crop types.
-Selecting crops and production systems that minimise the requirement for these can simultaneously reduce costs and environmental impacts. - Refining application rates of fertiliser to better match crop requirements, using controlledrelease fertilisers, and improving irrigation management are all effective ways to minimise nutrient addition to waterways and, therefore, the risk of harmful microalgae blooms.
+Selecting crops and production systems that minimise the requirement for these can simultaneously reduce costs and environmental impacts. - Refining application rates of fertiliser to better match crop requirements, using controlled-release fertilisers, and improving irrigation management are all effective ways to minimise nutrient addition to waterways and, therefore, the risk of harmful microalgae blooms. - The use of best management practices including controlled traffic and banded application of pesticides can substantially reduce their efflux to waterways. - Adherence to well-established best management practices can significantly reduce erosion where intense rainfall and slope would otherwise promote risk.

-- The use of best management practices including controlled traffic and banded application of pesticides can substantially reduce their efflux to waterways. - Adherence to well-established best management practices can significantly reduce erosion where intense rainfall and slopes would otherwise promote risk. - While cotton is not currently grown in the Darwin catchments, it is a good example of a genetically modified (GM) crop that allows industry to substantially reduce insecticide and herbicide application.
+While cotton is not currently grown in the Darwin catchments, it is a good example of a genetically modified (GM) crop that allows industry to substantially reduce insecticide and herbicide application.
 In recent years GM cotton has resulted in cotton farmers in Australia using 85% less insecticide, 62% less residual-grass herbicide and 33% less residual-broadleaf weed herbicide.
+In addition to reducing the likelihood and severity of off-site impacts, GM crops offer health benefits to farmer workers through handling fewer chemicals.
 This technology has considerable application to northern Australia.

-Pond-based prawn and barramundi aquaculture offer potentially high returns in the marineand brackish-water environments of the Darwin catchments.
+Pond-based prawn and barramundi aquaculture offer potentially high returns in the marine- and brackish-water environments of the Darwin catchments.

 - For marine species, there are approximately 420,000 ha of coastal land at least moderately suitable for lined aquaculture ponds. - On the coastal floodplains, flood protection levee banks may be required.
-Provided embankments are of sufficient height and appropriately constructed, the slow-moving nature of floodwater in the Darwin catchments should pose an operational risk rather than a risk to infrastructure. - Although other aquaculture species are being trialled in northern Australia, prawns and barramundi have established land-based cultural practices and well-established markets for harvested products. - Long transport distances for specially formulated feed and finished products contribute to the high cost of aquaculture production.
-Even so, skilfully managed prawn and barramundi pondbased aquaculture can be profitable enterprises in the Darwin catchments. - The remote location of the Darwin catchments provides some biosecurity advantages to aquaculture production. - Aquaculture enterprises are likely to encounter fewer regulatory constraints than those in catchments in other parts of Australia, such as those draining into the Great Barrier Reef.
+Provided embankments are of sufficient height and appropriately constructed, the slow-moving nature of floodwater in the Darwin catchments should pose an operational risk rather than a risk to infrastructure.

+- Although other aquaculture species are being trialled in northern Australia, prawns and barramundi have established land-based cultural practices and well-established markets for harvested products. - Long transport distances for specially formulated feed and finished products contribute to the high cost of aquaculture production.
+Even so, skilfully managed prawn and barramundi pond-based aquaculture can be profitable enterprises in the Darwin catchments. - The remote location of the Darwin catchments provides some biosecurity advantages to aquaculture production. - Aquaculture enterprises are likely to encounter fewer regulatory constraints than those in catchments in other parts of Australia, such as those draining into the Great Barrier Reef.
 For example, while Australian prawn farms have been found to be some of the most environmentally sustainable in the world, approval processes and strict regulation constrain development along the east coast of Australia.